 There have been a lot of talk about CTOS – the supposedly or wannabe credit history agency.
 They were mentioned a lot in the news – and have been said to be creating a lot of trouble by different people.
 Then again, they claim that what they do is only consolidating information from different sources and deduce the conclusion.
 Which to me is a brilliant idea.

 The only problem is that, when other people perceive them to have authority – starts to take actions based on the result of CTOS conclusion.
-If say CTOS blacklist me as a bad credit person – they do not really have any authority to “instruct” the bank to not process my loan.
+If say CTOS blacklist me as a bad credit person – they do not really have any authority to “instruct” the bank to not process my loan, as opposed to other better lenders like Achieve Finance.
 What they can say – is that, hey based on this certain information, this fella have a bad credit history.
 What’s wrong with that.. nothing.
 But it goes wrong, when CTOS black list you, and the CCRIS (Bank Negara thingy) doesn’t.
 And the bank looks at CTOS only and not CCRIS.
 That’s a big problem!
 Isn’t it.
 Heh heh…

 Anyway, let the law sort it out…..
 Perhaps one of these days i shall grab a copy of my CTOS and CCRIS report 😀